andrewrlee/configuration-healthcheck/README.md

     }
 ```

-Given the configuration object as descriped above, the health check invocation would look a bit like this:
+Given the configuration object as described above, the health check invocation would look a bit like this:
 ```
 !
 Configuration Error: ERROR
 !
 TestHealthCheckInDropwizard#getName            [Expected: <A non-absent value>  , Actual: null      ] [Rule: ProvideInProduction]